gballet/gballet.github.io/index.markdown

 I'm a software engineer building a decentralized world.
 I want to make life simpler and fairer.

 I currently work on [Go-ethereum](https://github.com/ethereum/go-ethereum).
-I focus on rapid improvements to Ethereum scalability.
-I am thus pursuing three directions: layer 2, consensus algorithms and database format.
-I am also looking at interfacing Ethereum 1 with Ethereum 2.
+I focus on bridging research and development.
+I made the first prototype of the merge, and I am now spending most of my time working on [verkle trees](https://verkle.info).

-My favorite languages are Assembly, Rust, Ruby and Crystal.
-I use FreeBSD and vim.
+My favorite languages are Assembly, Zig and Ruby.
+I use [FreeBSD](https://freebsd.org) and [helix](https://helix-editor.com).
 Other than that, I love improv comedy, space and discussing weird ideas.

 **Articles**